-All full-time staff are entitled to elect benefits offered by Norfolk Public Schools.
+All full-time staff and certain eligible part-time staff are entitled to elect benefits offered by Norfolk Public Schools.
 Eligibility may be discussed with the appropriate Human Resources Generalist at the time of hire.

 - Health (Medical & Pharmacy) Insurance.
-Full-time employees are offered health insurance through the Norfolk Healthcare Consortium, and the School Board will pay a portion of the premiums. - Dental Insurance.
+Full-time employees are offered health insurance through the Norfolk Healthcare Consortium, and the School Board will pay a portion of the premiums.
+Contracted employees working less than a 1.0 full time equivalent (FTE) are eligible for health insurance, and the School Board will pay a partial employer subsidy. - Dental Insurance.
 A separate dental plan is available at full cost to the employee. - Vision Insurance.
 A separate vision plan is available at full cost to the employee. - Group Life Insurance.
 A fully paid group life insurance plan is offered for full-time employees.
 The amount of insurance is equal to the employee's annual salary rounded up to the next thousand and doubled.
 In addition, full-time employees will be allowed to purchase, through payroll deduction, additional term life insurance for themselves, their spouse, and/or their dependent children dependent upon the insurance carrier. - Long Term Disability Insurance for Non-Hybrid Employees.
 NPS offers Long Term Disability (LTD) through The Hartford to Non-Hybrid employees through payroll deduction at a rate determined by the employee's salary.
 The LTD benefit provides partial income replacement when the employee is unable to work due to sickness and off-the-job accidents.
 Evidence of Insurability forms must be completed to determine approval or denial into this benefit. - Health Savings Account.
 Through the Norfolk Healthcare Consortium, NPS offers a Health Savings Account (HSA) administered by HealthEquity to those employees enrolled in the HSA 1500 health plan.
 An HSA is a triple tax-advantaged medical savings account that can be used for paying eligible medical, dental and vision expenses. - Dependent Care Spending Account.
 Through the Norfolk Healthcare Consortium, NPS offers Dependent Care Flexible Spending Accounts (DCFSA) for eligible employees through Flexible Benefit Administrators. - Flexible Spending Accounts.
 Through the Norfolk Healthcare Consortium, NPS offers FSA to eligible employees to help you save on eligible important medical, dental, and vision expenses by using pre-tax dollars. - Critical Illness.
 NPS offers Critical Illness insurance through MetLife.
 Critical illness insurance provides a lump-sum payment if the employee or a covered family member are diagnosed with one of the following medical conditions: heart attack, stroke, coronary artery bypass graft, kidney failure, Alzheimer's Disease, cancer, or major organ transplant. - Employee Group Legal Insurance Plan & Identity Theft Protection.
 Norfolk Public Schools offers all full-time employees the option to purchase this insurance through payroll deduction.
 This plan may cover legal services including but not necessarily limited to wills, consumer matters, real estate transactions, family law, adoptions, civil disputes, and general legal advice.